String bag: Czechoslovakia

-In Czechoslovakia, the production of string bags dates back to 1920s to the town of Žďár nad Sázavou/Saar in former Czechoslovakia, present day Czech Republic, when a salesman Vavřín Krčil, representing Jaro J. Rousek company, began to produce string bags under the trademark Saarense (EKV) at the local chateau Ždár.
+In Czechoslovakia, the production of string bags dates back to 1920s to the town of Žďár nad Sázavou in former Czechoslovakia, present day Czech Republic, when a salesman Vavřín Krčil, representing Jaro J. Rousek company, began to produce string bags under the trademark Saarense (EKV) at the local chateau Žďár.
 They formerly made hair nets, which had become obsolete due to shorter hairstyles coming into fashion.
 This led to years of prosperity for the company.
 The hand made shopping bags were made of artificial silk yarn, woven by women working at home (this was often their second job) or by using child labour, the finished bags were then given to Vavřín Krčil.
 The bags quickly became very popular due to their low price, light weight, and compactness.
 Krčil soon extended the range of designs, including bags to be carried at the elbow or on the shoulder, and bags for sporting equipment.
 In the late 1920s string bags were being produced in Switzerland and Italy, and were distributed around the world.
-Krčil himself exported the bags to Canada, France, Switzerland, Germany, Austria and North African countries.
+Krčil himself exported the bags to Canada, France, Switzerland, Germany, Austria, and North African countries.